-The TJPA's investment policy allows the TJPA to invest cash balances in insured savings or money market accounts in a qualified public depository as established by California state law, the City Treasurer's investment pool, the State's Local Agency Investment Fund ("LAIF"), or through trust accounts required by debt covenants, agreements, including the 2003 Cooperative Agreement with the State and financing agreements such as the TIFIA loan agreement with the USDOT, for the deposit of various types of revenues and debt proceeds.
+The TJPA's investment policy allows the TJPA to invest cash balances in insured savings or money market accounts in a qualified public depository as established by California state law, the City Treasurer's investment pool, the State's Local Agency Investment Fund ("LAIF"), or through trust accounts required by debt covenants, agreements, including the 2003 Cooperative Agreement with the State and for the deposit of various types of revenues and debt proceeds.

 The TJPA's cash held in the State investment pool is considered to be cash and cash equivalents because it has the same characteristics as a demand deposit.
 The TJPA's investments in the pool may be deposited or withdrawn without notice or penalty.
 Because the TJPA's short-term position in the pool is considered to be a demand deposit, the TJPA does not record any allocated share of unrealized gains or losses.
-Investments held in the State Pool at June 30, 2021, are as follows:
+Investments held in the State Pool at June 30, 2022, are as follows: